sanketpadhyal/LocateAid-v2/README.md

 **Status:** Currently Under Development
 > ⚠️ Project progress may face slight delays due to my admission process and personal work.
 > But I promise it won’t take long 🫶🏻
+> You can test our web from here https://locateaidv2.netlify.app
 ---

 ## 🆕 Latest Update Notes